pedrammmmmm/STACK-BASED-ALU/README.md

 ![result](https://github.com/pedrammmmmm/STACK-BASED-ALU/assets/122311109/66b25955-9d37-47f5-99dd-c4da7352d41b)

-As you see the final result is -323, as expected. you can see other tests and their result on STACK_BASED_ALU in in report pdf in Document folder.
+As you see the final result is -323, as expected. you can see other tests and their result on STACK_BASED_ALU in report pdf in Document folder.